knightzac19/PHP-ArkData/README.md

 Please visit this tutorial page, http://docs.oracle.com/cd/E24628_01/install.121/e22624/preinstall_req_cygwin_ssh.htm#EMBSC281 to learn more on how to setup an SSH server in Cygwin.
 Disregard any specific things for Oracle on that page.
 To setup authorized key access to your cygwin server, you can just use the ssh-copy-id command from your web server (Linux can just use the ssh-copy-id command, if you have a windows web server, you can either put Cygwin on that server or just use the other method.) or you can just copy the contents of your public key into your cygwin user's authorized_keys file.
 (Ex.
 C:\\Cygwin64\\home\\USER\\.ssh\\authorized_keys).

 ## Timers
-Timers are stored in the 3rd array item from the getArkData() function.
+Timers are an easy way to see how fast data is being collected and they are stored in the 3rd array item from the getArkData() function.
 They will be in an array format as shown below.
 ```
 array(
     'App' => 0.0143,